a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Select a volume icon.
 Run the command.
 Verify that the device selector is skipped.
 Enter a new volume name.
 Verify that the confirmation prompt refers to the selected volume.
   * Repeat the following case with: no selection, multiple volume icons selected, a single file selected, and multiple files selected:
     * Launch DeskTop.
 Set selection as specified.
 Run the command.
 Verify that the device selector is not skipped.
   * Launch DeskTop.
 Make sure no volume icon is selected.
 Run the command.
+Verify the OK button is disabled.
+Click on an item.
+Verify the OK button becomes enabled.
+Click on a blank option.
+Verify the OK button becomes disabled.
+Use the arrow keys to move selection.
+Verify that the OK button becomes enabled.
+  * Launch DeskTop.
+Make sure no volume icon is selected.
+Run the command.
 Click an item, then click OK.
 Verify the OK button becomes disabled.
 Enter text.
 Verify that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.
   * Launch DeskTop.
 Select a volume icon.
 Run the command.
 Verify that the OK button is disabled.
 Enter text.
 Verify that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.